Skip to main content

 DPhil Opportunities

-Interested students are invited to email me to discuss possible research projects, before applying.
+Interested students are invited to consult the Brassart Group webpage for up-to-date opportunities, adn to email me to discuss possible research projects.

 Most Recent Publications